DOCUMENT / CAPABILITY STATEMENT

 A buyer evaluating a Flatline programme can assume the published spec is the floor, not the ceiling.

+Documentation ships alongside hardware as a first-class artefact.
 Service manuals, decision logs, spares specifications, and design rationale are produced in parallel with engineering, not after it.

 An integrator handed a Flatline module receives the same documentation depth that the lab itself uses to service it.

 Every design decision starts from the operating envelope: temperature, vibration, abrasion, time to repair, available tools.
 Features are added only if the constraints permit them.
+The lab's preference is fewer parts, fewer tools, fewer modes.

 Current programmes.